-- The one you see coming: It's very similar to homework problems you've been assigned, just with a few minor changes. - The one you still see coming, but from a different direction: If the homework asked you 2+2=?, the test may ask 4-2=?. - The one you'll never see coming: It is a question like nothing you've seen before, and that's the point.
+- The one you see coming: It's similar to homework problems you've been assigned, with a few minor changes.
+If the homework asked you 1+1=?, the test may ask 2+2=?. - The one you still see coming, but from a different direction: If the homework asked you 2+2=?, the test may supply you with the definition of subtraction and ask 4-2=?. - The one you'll never see coming: it is a question like nothing you've seen before, and that's the point.
 All that you've learned in the course has prepared you for the question, but the question itself is still completely new.
 What is being measured is: do you understand the material well enough that you understand how to apply it to completely new situations.
 That's one of the skills that differentiates an engineer from Rensselaer.
 And there are companies that rely on it when they hire.
-First year classes don't do this as much, but starting with sophomore classes like Thermal and Fluids Engineering I you must be prepared.
+First year classes don't do this as much, but starting with sophomore classes like Thermodynamics and Fluid Mechanics may, and you must be prepared.
 You must continuously learn how to learn.

 Try hard to not overload the number of credits needed in your last year: you will want time to look for a job that you will enjoy and that will value and reward you for your skills.
-Utilize your advisor, they are here to ensure that you have the best, well-rounded college experience possible.
+Utilize your advisor; she or he is here to ensure that you have the best, well-rounded college experience possible.

-And please take good care of yourself.
+And please take good care of yourself:

 Eat right, get plenty of exercise, and get enough sleep.